myo-kim/Sephora_API/README.md

 The first part of the project was to collect data.
 This involved scraping Sephora's website and understanding their website structure.
 This required inspecting the elements to find the pattern of the website design.
 There are four different data sets from the initial scrape: product information, reviews, key words, and aggregate reviews.
 Keeping these data sets separate made for an easier EDA process.
 It compartmentalized the different features that were important to the model.

 Feature engineering included finding the compound scores for the key words as well as the reviews.
 Empty values for ratings, reviews and key word scores were imputed with 0.
 Neural networks are able to understand that 0 values are used to NaN values, therefore in this instance imputing 0 worked.
-(Be careful about imputing 0 ratings)
-(Maybe add flag for imputed missing values)
-(Either have one for each feature or just a flag if there was a missing value in a row??)

 The models used were logistic regression and a feed forward neural network.
 The logistic regression and neural network had very similar accuracy scores.
 The neural network was used to see if it would handle the zero values differently.